 (Landscape n° 2)

 In 1950 Montlaur has abandoned the cubism of his American years.
-His painting is abstract and you can sense the influence of his friend and mentor Gino Severini.
+His painting is abstract and one can sense the influence of his friend and mentor Gino Severini.
 The shapes are dynamic and the colors bright, like the green of this landscape.

 Cubist portrait of Adelaide, comtesse de Montlaur .